Past Pupils Union Message

 Conor White: St. Conleth’s Chuck Norris?

-Back in the days before our culture evolved to the heights of meme creation, we used to pass around little ironic jokes that made us […]
+Back in the days before our culture evolved to the heights of meme creation, we used to pass around little ironic jokes that made us feel smart and smile.
+Sometimes we even said these jokes face-to-face, and not on Skype or Facetime.
+A common theme was the omnipotence of certain individuals: Demba Ba and […]

 more…